ofabricio/jsqt/README.md

 (unique arg ...)
 ```

-The argument list can be keys or functions and they work like `(collect)`,
+The arguments are optional and they have the same behavior as in `(get)` function,
 except that it collects unique values.

 **Example**